Japan approves renewable subsidies in shift from nuclear power

 CLSA Asia-Pacific predicts solar capacity will jump to about 19 gigawatts by 2016 from about 5 GW or less now, while wind capacity may reach 7.6 GW in four years.

-The subsidies will benefit solar panel makers Panasonic Corp and Sharp Corp and solar project installer Sekisui Chemicals, along with wind farm developers such as Toyota Tsusho and Japan Wind Development.
+The subsidies will benefit solar panel makers Panasonic Corp (6752.T) and Sharp Corp (6753.T) and solar project installer Sekisui Chemicals (4204.T), along with wind farm developers such as Toyota Tsusho (8015.T) and Japan Wind Development 2766.T.

-But foreign makers of solar panels - including Chinese equipment maker Suntech Power Holdings, Trina Solar and Canadian Solar - are also targeting Japan's market.
+But foreign makers of solar panels - including Chinese equipment maker Suntech Power Holdings STP.N, Trina Solar and Canadian Solar - are also targeting Japan's market.

 "We believe the biggest change in market dynamics in the coming year will be a flood of cheap foreign panel manufacturers into Japan," said CLSA analyst Penn Bowers.